gvaibhav1734/tpds-hyperledger/README.md

 2. Run createIdentities.js
 `node createIdentities.js`

+3. Run createIdentities2.js
+`node createIdentities2.js`

-3. If you stop and restart the fabric network, you will need to regenerate the identities.
-Delete existing wallet folders, change user names under all orgs and run the file according to step 2
+4. If you stop and restart the fabric network, you will need to regenerate the identities.
+Delete existing wallet folders, change user names under all orgs and run the file according to step 2 and 3

 # Test the chaincode